 - Security prices will fluctuate.
 The value of your investment may fall over time.
 Market values of securities held by the trust may fluctuate in response to various factors.
 These can include changes in interest rates, inflation, the financial condition of a security's issuer, perceptions of the issuer, adverse events impacting a particular industry or sector and/or significant events impacting the entire securities market.
 The complete economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19") are not fully known.
 Although vaccines have been developed and approved for use by various governments, there is no guarantee that vaccines will be effective against emerging variants of the disease.
-The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
+The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust.
+The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
+A drop in credit rating generally indicates an increased likelihood of an issuer's risk of default on a loan.
+Where an issuer's credit rating is decreased, the perceived financial health of the company, the perceived value of the company and the corresponding market value of its equity securities will generally decrease.
 This may occur at any point in time, including during the initial offering period. - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
 This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
 The COVID-19 pandemic, or any future public health crisis, may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared. - Securities selected for inclusion in the trust may underperform the markets, relevant indices or the securities selected by other funds with similar investment objectives and investment strategies.
-This means you may lose money or earn less than other comparable investments. - The trust is considered to be concentrated in securities issued by companies in the industrials sector.
-Negative developments in this sector will affect the value of your investment more than would be the case in a more diversified investment.
-General risks of companies in the industrials sector include the general state of the economy, worldwide competition the impacts of existing and changing government regulations and spending, and consumer spending trends. - The trust invests significantly in stocks of small and mid-size companies.
+This means you may lose money or earn less than other comparable investments. - The trust invests significantly in stocks of small and mid-size companies.
 These stocks are often more volatile and have lower trading volumes than stocks of larger companies.
 Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.